futel/twilio-sip-server/README-deploy.md

 # Delete configuration for a SIP client

-Delete the phone number, delete the credential from the credential list, dlete the entry in extensions.private.json.
+Delete the phone number, delete the credential from the credential list, delete the entry in extensions.private.json.

 ## Delete phone number